jhall217/digital-uni/README.md

 - **Support**: Contains a class that encapsulates a collection of components.
 - ![Send Message Component](Send_Message_Component.png)

-### Pages
+#### Pages

 Contains page objects which include relevant components or collections of components.
+They represent actual pages / screens of the application.
+These are the primary actors within tests and represent the user's perspective of the application.

 - **Support.ts**: [Support Page Object](pages/Support.ts)